- Home

 -

 All applications are submitted online through Postdoctoral Application Support Service (PASS).
-This is a centralized application service, that has been designed by the American Dental Education Association for individuals applying to postdoctoral dental education programs.
+This is a centralized application service that has been designed by the American Dental Education Association for individuals applying to postdoctoral dental education programs.
 PASS provides participating postdoctoral programs uniform standardized information, eliminating the need for multiple applications.
 You only submit one application to PASS.
-Postdoctoral dental programs benefit by receiving uniform information on all candidates.
-PASS charges a separate application fee in addition to the $95.00 non-refundable application fee charged by the Rutgers School of Dental Medicine.
+PASS charges a separate application fee in addition to the $125.00 non-refundable application fee charged by the Rutgers School of Dental Medicine.
 The PASS deadline for all materials is October 15.

-Applicants will also need to register with the National Matching Program at https://www.natmatch.com/dentres and provide the Match Number.
+Applicants also must register with the National Matching Program at https://www.natmatch.com/dentres and provide the Match Number.

 Foreign trained dental students or dentists are invited to apply.
-Official results of all National Board Dental Exams (NBDE) scores must be forwarded to RSDM.
-NBDE Part I is required for international students.
-Official transcripts with course-by-course evaluation by WES or ECE must be sent directly to RSDM.
+Official results of the Integrated National Board Dental Examination (NBDE) must be forwarded to RSDM.
+A passing grade on the INBDE is required for all applicants.
+Official transcripts with course-by-course evaluation by WES or ECE must be sent directly to RSDM for all foreign transcripts.
 Any information concerning class rank also should be included.

 Selection Criteria

-To be considered for admissions, you must hold a DDS/DMD degree from a CODA accredited school (or foreign equivalent such as a BDS) before the start of the program and satisfy all required materials indicated in the PASS application.
-All applicants who hold a DDS/DMDS degree from a CODA accredited dental school must pass both Part I and II of the National Board examination (NBDE).
-Licensure in the United States is required if eligible.
-Foreign applicants must take and score well on the TOEFL examination, and obtain legal foreign student status.
+To be considered for admission, you must hold a DDS/DMD degree from a CODA accredited dental school (or foreign equivalent such as a BDS) before the start of the program and satisfy all required materials indicated in the PASS application.
+Licensure in the United States is expected if eligible.
+Foreign applicants must take the TOEFL examination with a minimally acceptable score of 90, and obtain legal foreign student status.
 Preference will be given to applicants with high academic accomplishments and other significant awards as noted in their curriculum vitae, e.g., advanced degrees, publications, or research activities.
-An offer of acceptance will be made following the interview and skill assessment process.
+An offer of acceptance will be made for candidates who match by the National Matching Program, following the interview and skill assessment process.

 Interview for Applicants